fermyon/developer/content/spin/kv-store-tutorial.md

 ## Creating a New Spin Application

-As previously documented, you can go ahead and [create a new Spin application from a template](https://developer.fermyon.com/spin/quickstart#creating-a-new-spin-application-from-a-template).
-To do so, please use the commands similar to the ones shown below:
+To begin, create a new Spin application from a template using the following commands ([learn more](https://developer.fermyon.com/spin/quickstart#creating-a-new-spin-application-from-a-template)):

 {{ tabs "sdk-type" }}